 When Amir chose to give us the alarm clock, Peter and I asked if it was to avoid being late for work… You know, a kind of subliminal message… Actually, Amir smiled and explained that many of us were using our mobile phones to wake up in the morning.
 By doing this, one of the first things we do is to check our emails or go on social media even before getting that first cup of coffee.
 So the idea is, that having a regular alarm clock will encourage us to try to change and/or improve our morning habits.
 Did you know this?

 To conclude, I’d like to share an interesting story from the day we went rafting.
 We were about to climb into the boat on the river when Josef our guide told us: “Hey guys, Today I’ll be your guide on the boat, I speak a few languages so tell me which country you are from and I’ll switch to your language from time to time”.

 And now just picture us that minute…

 From left to right, wearing our (kind of) fashionable blue helmets, come cries of: “Egypt!”, “Italy”, “America”, “Israel”, “Serbia”, “Spain!”, “France!”, “India!”
 (Insert more countries here).
 Our guide could not believe his ears!
 It was the first time in his life that he was meeting so many people from different countries on one single trip.
-It sounded as if we were about to tell a joke starting by “An Italian, an American and an Australian go into a bar…”
+It sounded as if we were about to tell a joke starting with “An Italian, an American, and an Australian go into a bar…”

 He was simply amazed!

 I’m sharing this story with you because it’s important to remind ourselves how unique and special our company is.
-We are from every corner of the planet and still manage to work together, share ideas, skills and personal experiences while we all preserve our unique way of seeing the world.
+We are from every corner of the planet and still manage to work together, share ideas, skills, and personal experiences while we all preserve our unique way of seeing the world.
 I think that every company event reminds us of the beauty of this singularity.